mar10/wsgidav/docs/source/reference_guide_glossary.rst

   This is the virtual directory, where the web server mounted the WsgiDAV application.
-  So it is the environ[SCRIPT_NAME] that the server had set, before calling WsgiDAVApp.
+  So it is the environ[SCRIPT_NAME] that the WSGI server had set, before calling WsgiDAVApp (or the 'location' when running as reverse proxy).

   Example
       ""